soroushElz/ElzChat/README.md

 1. **Search Request Dispatch (Channel Member)**
    * **Submit Request:** User A sends a `POST` request to `/api/v1/chat/{channelId}/search` containing a payload array of `SearchFilters`.
-   * **Authorization & Query Execution:** The server confirms User A is a member of `{channelId}`, builds a dynamic query using the provided filter criteria, and queries the channel message repos[...]
+   * **Authorization & Query Execution:** The server confirms User A is a member of `{channelId}`, builds a dynamic query using the provided filter criteria, and queries the channel message repository.
    * **Deliver Results:** The server returns `200 OK` with a `List<ChatMessageDto>` matching all requested filter constraints simultaneously (AND logic).

 2. **Channel Authorization Enforcement (Non-Member)**n   * **Unauthorized Access Attempt:** User C (who is not a participant in `{channelId}`) sends a `POST` request to `/api/v1/chat/{channelId}/search`.